postgresml/postgresml/README.md

 Deploying machine learning models into existing applications is not straight forward.
 Unless you're already using Python in your day to day work, you need to learn a new language and toolchain, figure out how to ETL your data from your database(s) into a warehouse or object storage, learn how to train models (Scikit-Learn, Pytorch, Tensorflow, etc.), and finally serve preditions to your apps, forcing your organization into microservices and all the complexity that comes with it.

 PostgresML makes ML simple by moving the code to your data, rather than copying the data all over the place.
-You train models using simple SQL commands, and you get the predictions to your apps using a mechanism you've been using already: a Postgres connection and a query.
+You train models using simple SQL commands, and you get the predictions in your apps using a mechanism you've been using already: a Postgres connection and a query.

-Our goal is that anyone with a basic understanding of SQL should be able to build and deploy machine learning models to production, while receiving the benefits of a high performance machine learning platform.
+Our goal is that anyone with a basic understanding of SQL should be able to build, deploy and maintain machine learning models in production, while receiving the benefits of a high performance machine learning platform.
 Ultimately, PostgresML aims to be the easiest, safest and fastest way to gain value from machine learning.

 ## Quick start